nyangkosense/ray/README.md

 3. **Ray Casting Refinement**: Implemented binary search for precision
 4. **Missile Integration**: Added weapon system integration
 5. **Physics Optimization**: Simplified guidance to prevent oscillation
-6. **Final Polish**: Make the Plugin Toggable, create a Menuentry for convenience
+6. **Final Polish**: Made plugin toggleable and added menu entry for convenience

 The key breakthrough was realizing that accurate targeting requires using the camera/view position rather than the aircraft position, combined with proper binary search terrain intersection rather than linear probing.

-## Future Enhancements
+## Contributign & Future Enhancements

+### Contributing

+If you want to help making this plugin more "mature" - you are welcome to do so!

+### Future Enhancements

 - Integration with FLIR camera systems for visual targeting
 - Support for moving targets
 - Multiple simultaneous target designation
-- Advanced missile guidance modes (terminal homing, etc.)
+- Advanced missile guidance modes (maybe homing?, etc.)
 - Integration with external navigation systems

 This plugin demonstrates how precise mathematical modeling combined with X-Plane's robust API can create realistic military simulation capabilities within the flight simulator environment.